HannahIgboke/Maven-Toys---Sales-performance-analysis./README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-3. Which product categories drive the biggest profits?
-Is this the same across store locations?
+**3. Which product categories drive the biggest profits?
+Is this the same across store locations?**

 The arts & crafts and the toys product categories drove the most sales.